Actindo-AG/Documentation/Channels/UserInterface/08a_Connections.md

 - ![Check](../../Assets/Icons/Check.png "[Check]") (Check)
   Click this button to confirm the edited connection name.
 The *Name* field is locked again.

+- *Created*
+  Creation date of the connection.
+Date format is DD/MM/YYYY.
+This field is locked.

 ### Edit connection &ndash; Credentials